 The Typical Non-intentional Way

 I think it’s more the norm to just see what’s out there for work options, and try to fit oneself to it.
 That’s the *non-intentional* way.
+Have you been doing that?

 Introverts and highly sensitive people (HSP), like myself and my clients, often got too used to fitting ourselves into a mold of what seems most wanted or expected.
 That is so tiring!
+It can lead to burnout.
+You thought you chose well at first, but somehow it didn’t pan out that way.

-So then you can tend to end up needing a mid-career shift because you got off our own true path for the best use of you.
-And luckily this is when you start wondering about a more intentional way to choose.
-Congratulations for even saying you want that.
+So then you can tend to end up needing a mid-career shift because you got off your own true path for the best use of you.

 The Intentional Way to Figure Out Your Next Career Move

-The intentional way to think about careers is to start with “What do I actually want?… And how do I even figure that out?”
+“What do I actually want?… And how do I figure that out?”

 Sadly we are not taught how to answer those questions for ourselves.
 Which seems kinda strange in way, but it’s the norm in the U.S. at least.
+Sigh.

 To find my way, I tried all the things over many years: career books, asking friends, research, informational interviews, volunteering, a free career counselor, various assessments… and trying different career paths.

-These things added up to pieces of clarity and some pretty good jobs here and there.
-But it wasn’t until mid-life, when I got a thinking partner with the right career coach that things came into more satisfying focus for me.
+But it wasn’t until mid-life, when I got a thinking partner with the right career coach who got me, that things came into more satisfying focus for me.
 I could finally see myself and what I wanted on a deeper level. 💡

 It felt amazing!
 Even before I found the right work.

-I love seeing these lightbulbs go on with my career coaching clients and Career Clarity Course.
-It doesn’t take that long to find clarity once you set an intention and take a few steps to find it.
+It doesn’t take that long to find clarity once you set an intention and take a few steps to find your way.
 Really.

 Summary